 Pink Elephant’s Resource as a Service (RaaS) supplies subject matter experts across the ITSM discipline, COBIT, ISO20000, Project and Programme Management.
 These resources can be utilised across a number of areas from operational roles covering maternity leave or temporary peaks in demand, through to project definition, delivery and management.

 What is Resource as a Service?

 Pink Elephant’s Resource as a Service model is an innovative alternative to traditional non-permanent resourcing which reactively matches individual skills to a role requirement for a given period of time.
-This traditional approach often leaves gaps in teams whilst recruitment takes place and also presents a potential risk where individuals are of an unknown quality.
+This traditional approach often leaves gaps in teams whilst recruitment takes place and also presents a potential risk where individuals are of unknown quality.

 RaaS resolves these issues by providing known individuals from Pink Elephant’s internal and associate resource pools, ensuring requests can be met more effectively in a shorter space of time.
 This innovative model delivers a number of key benefits, outlined below.

 In addition to these benefits, Pink Elephant can draw on its experience to offer specific focus areas to any RaaS engagement.
 These focus areas are namely: Contractor Reduction, providing advice for reducing and consolidating contractor workload to reduce headcount, and;

 Service Improvement, defining opportunities and justification for service improvement within a given scope.